ajschumacher/gadsdc/05-ML_kaggle/README.md

 ### Questions

  * You want to use KNN with a training set to eventually make predictions on new data.
 How will you choose K?
 (Describe a process that results in a choice for K.)
+ * What other thoughts, comments, concerns, and questions do you have?
+What's on your mind?

 ### After